zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

 ## Usage

 To use the client it first needs to be initialized with a link and cache.
-For this example, we will be using an `HttpLink` as our link and `InMemoryCache` as our cache.
+For this example, we will be using an `HttpLink` as our link and `GraphQLCache` as our cache.
 If your endpoint requires authentication you can concatenate the `AuthLink`, it resolves the credentials using a future, so you can authenticate asynchronously.

 > For this example we will use the public GitHub API.